ESQVR/mastermind/README.md

 Guessing the correct number sequence will result in a "Win"!

 ## Description
-A command line program written in C for playing a version of the game "Mastermind"
+A command line program written in C for playing a version of the game "Mastermind."

+File Directory
+_____
+Makefile:			Makefile for installing program (see Installation below). mmfunctions.c:		All function definitions. mmglobals.c/.h:		Global variables (see inline comments for description) and global variables header. mmheader.h:			Header file for custom functions. my_mastermind.c:	Main Program.

 ## Installation
 This project includes a Makefile with the following targets: